bioinformaticsdotca/Pathways_2019/Module2/gprofiler_new/gprofilerORA.md

 ### Exercise 2: Load and use a custom .gmt file and run the query

 For this exercise, our goal is to copy and paste the list of genes into g:Profiler, upload a custom gmt file, adjust some parameters (e.g selecting the pathway databases), run the query and explore the results.
+Uploading a custom signature enables us to use alternative pathway data source not available in g:Profiler.

+We are going to use as custom file a gmt file that contains a database of pathway gene sets used for pathway enrichment analysis in the standard GMT format  downloaded from http://baderlab.org/GeneSets and updated monthly.
+This file contains pathways downloaded on 1 July 2017 from eight data sources: GO, Reactome, Panther, NetPath, NCI, MSigDB curated gene sets (C2 collection, excluding Reactome and KEGG), MSigDB Hallmark (H collection)81 and HumanCyc59.A GMT file is a text file in which each line represents a gene set for a single pathway.
+Each line includes a pathway ID, a name and the list of associated genes in a tab-separated format.

 Before starting this exercise, download the required files: